 History and architecture

-Quito takes its name from the Quitus, a pre-Incan tribe that once inhabited the area.
+Quito takes its name from the Quitus, a pre-Incan people that once inhabited the area.
 The Quitus were absorbed into the Incan empire, before it was crushed by 16th-century Spanish conquistadors.
-The Spanish invaders established “modern-day” Quito upon the ruins of the former Incan city, and benefitted from the Incan road that linked the town with Cusco, Peru.
-The majority of Quito’s colonial architecture is of Baroque styling, including the monasteries of San Francisco and Santo Domingo, and the Church and Jesuit College of La Compañía.
-Several neoclassical and beaux-arts structures also remain from the early republican period of Ecuador.
+The Spanish invaders established “modern-day” Quito upon the ruins of the former Incan city.
+They benefitted from the Incan road that linked the town with Cusco, Peru.

-Quito’s historic district was among UNESCO’s very first 12 Heritage Listed sites, declared in 1978.
+Quito’s historic district was among UNESCO’s very first 12 Heritage-Listed sites, declared in 1978.
 It was also the first-ever World Cultural Heritage Site alongside Krakow in Poland.
 Despite a number of earthquakes, Quito remains “the best-preserved, least altered historic centre in Latin America,” according to UNESCO.

 Art

-The Escuela Quiteña (Quito School of Art) is a fusion of many cultural influences that have come together in Ecuador throughout history, such as Spanish, Italian, Moorish, Flemish and indigenous art.
 When the Spanish conquered the region, they set about converting the indigenous population to Catholicism.
 Art and architecture became an important part of the education and conversion process.
 Spanish teachers trained locals to produce religious paintings in the popular European style.
-To this the local students brought their own symbolism and influence.
+To this, the students brought their own symbolism and influence.
 Quito was renowned for the quality of sculpture and polychrome carvings produced there.
 Paintings were also of a very high standard.

-Artisan crafts
+Artisan crafts and souvenir shopping

-The bohemian meeting place degraded into dilapidated buildings inhabited by drug dealers and prostitutes by the mid-1900s.
+The bohemian meeting place degraded into dilapidated buildings inhabited by drug dealers and sex workers by the mid-1900s.
 Fortunately, in the early 2000s the Ecuadorian government decided to give it a makeover and restored the street to its former glory.
 Artisans were invited to compete for subsidised rent in the vacant stores and workshops.
 In return, they open 10am-5pm each day allowing visitors to explore traditional crafts and speak with skilled artisans.
 You will find craftspeople specialising in wood carving, metalwork, millinery, candle making, jewellery and sculpture.
-What I loved most about this place was the absence of pushy sales tactics, just artisans passionate about their crafts.
-They were willing to share their art by answering my dozens of questions and allowing me to photograph their workspaces.

-Quito is the closest capital city to the equator.
-The city’s central square is located about 25km (16 mi) south of the equator; the city’s suburbs sprawl to within approximately 1km (0.62 mi) of zero latitude.
-There are two places most people visit the equator: A grand, government built monument – Mitadad del Mundo “Middle of the Earth”- which was built before modern-day GPS and therefore lacks in geographical accuracy.
+There are two places most people visit the equator: A grand, government built monument – Mitadad del Mundo “Middle of the Earth”- which was built before modern-day GPS and therefore lacks geographical accuracy.
 The second, Museo Solar Inti-Nan, is a privately owned museum that used GPS to locate a more precise position along the Equator.

 For those travelling through Quito on their way to the Galapagos Islands, see my advice on planning a trip here to this incredible archipelago here.